 - Improves sleep quality and relieves insomnia

-Any yoga class may be appropriate for you if you’re in good physical shape.
+Any class may be appropriate for you if you’re in good physical shape.
 But if you have mobility or balance issues, are disabled, or haven’t exercised in a while, look for a gentle class led by a teacher who can tailor their instructions to your age group and physical condition.
 Here are some options to check out.

 Hatha yoga is a broad term that refers to the physical practice of yoga.
 Many forms of yoga fall within the hatha category, including Ashtanga, Bikram, vinyasa, yin, and others.
-As a beginner, the best place to start is with a gentle yoga class that includes stretching and easy postures that are done while sitting, standing, or lying down on a mat.
+As a beginner, the best place to start is with a gentle class that includes stretching and easy postures that are done while sitting, standing, or lying down on a mat.
 Most hatha classes also include mindful breathing exercises known as pranayama, which help purify the blood and respiratory systems while calming your body and mind.

 Restorative yoga is a less dynamic form of hatha yoga that involves holding a series of basic postures for several minutes supported by props, such as bolsters or blocks, to help minimize strain on muscles and joints, and to promote relaxation.
 For more active people, restorative yoga is an opportunity to release tension, soothe the nervous system, and rest.
 For those new to yoga or with physical impairments, it is a gentle way to begin to allow your muscles to stretch and become more flexible.

-Chair yoga adapts hatha yoga postures so you can do them while seated in a chair or while standing using a chair for support.
+Chair yoga adapts hatha postures so you can do them while seated in a chair or while standing using a chair for support.
 This makes yoga accessible to people who can’t stand or move easily due to a physical impairment.
 It’s also a great way for those who work in an office all day to take a break and ease pent-up tension in the body.
 Sequences include stretching, twisting, bending while seated, and standing postures that build flexibility and help ease stiffness in your lower back, neck, hips, and shoulders.
 Chair yoga is increasingly offered in health clubs, senior centers, and adult communities.

 Water (or Aqua) Yoga